philipp-hellwig/philipp-hellwig.github.io/_pages/about.md

 🎓 I am a Psychology (research) Master's student at the University of Amsterdam.

-❓ I want to understand why we *can* be so smart and adaptable.

-💡 I explore these questions using artificial intelligence 🤖 and agent-based modelling.
+💡 Currently, I am learning about artificial intelligence 🤖 and agent-based modelling.